sbb-design-systems/sbb-angular/src/angular/tag/tag.md

 A tag represents a solution to categorize a large amount of information.
-You can use tags component to filter results with many categories.
+You can use tag components to filter results with many categories.

 ### Tag